Douglas, Chicago: Bronzeville

-Bronzeville is the area comprising the Douglas, Grand Boulevard, and Oakland communities on the South Side of Chicago, around the Illinois Institute of Technology, VanderCook College of Music, and Illinois College of Optometry.
-It is accessible via the Green and Red lines of the Chicago Transit Authority, as well as the Metra Electric District Main Line.
-In 2011, a new Metra station, Jones/Bronzeville Station, opened to serve the neighborhood on the Rock Island and planned SouthEast Service.
+The Bronzeville neighborhood includes parts of the Douglas, Grand Boulevard, and Oakland community areas on the South Side of Chicago, around the Illinois Institute of Technology, VanderCook College of Music, and Illinois College of Optometry.
+It is generally considered to be bounded by Cermak Road (22nd Street) to the north, 60th Street to the south, Lake Michigan to the east, and the Dan Ryan Expressway to the west.
+Others consider its boundaries to be even wider.

+Bronzeville is accessible via the Green and Red lines of the Chicago "L", as well as the Metra Electric District Main Line.
+In 2011, a new Metra station, 35th Street station, opened to serve the neighborhood on the Rock Island and proposed SouthEast Service.
 Bronzeville is located in Chicago's 3rd ward, currently represented by Alderman Pat Dowell.